jeremynoesen/Website/README.md

 # [jeremynoesen.github.io](https://jeremynoesen.github.io)

 ## About
 This is my personal website.
-There is not much on it at the moment, but I plan to use it as a blog or portfolio when I get the time.
+Click the link above or in the repo description to view.

 ## Purpose
-I decided to create this website for reasons said above, and to dive into new territory for my coding abilities.
+I decided to create this website to mainly use as a portfolio, show information about myself, and to dive into new territory for my coding abilities.